Non-Conforming Loans: What Are They And How Do They Work?

 *As of July 6, 2020, Rocket Mortgage® is no longer accepting USDA loan applications.

-If conventional loans aren’t an option for you, a non-conforming loan may be able to help you get financing for the home of your dreams.
-But what exactly is a non-conforming loan and how does it differ from a conforming loan?
-Great questions.
+If a conventional conforming loan isn’t an option for you, a non-conforming loan – conventional or otherwise – may be able to help you finance your dream home.
+But what exactly is a non-conforming loan, and what are the benefits of having one?

 What Is A Non-Conforming Loan?

 A non-conforming loan is one that doesn’t meet Fannie Mae and Freddie Mac’s standards for a home purchase.
 Fannie Mae and Freddie Mac are government-sponsored enterprises (GSEs) that invest in mortgage loans.
 The Federal Housing Finance Agency (FHFA) sets the rules for the type of mortgages that Fannie Mae and Freddie Mac can buy.